fenohasinalala/test-cc/README.md

 The function has a constant runtime complexity of O(1) because it only performs a fixed number of operations regardless of the input size.
 The if-else statements and console.log statements all have constant time complexity.

 ##### 2.2.2 New implementation

+The function contains only constant time compexity operations, The case with  most operations

     Check if this.ricePresent is true and this.riceCooked is false.
         Time Complexity: O(1)